Kaichou-Project/kaichou-graduation/README.md

 Backend also uses several other library:

 - [Mongoose](https://expressjs.com/) as ODM for Mongo DB
-- [cors](https://www.npmjs.com/package/cors) as enabler for CORS request
+- [cors](https://www.npmjs.com/package/cors) as enabler for CORS requests
-- [morgan](https://www.npmjs.com/package/morgan) and [winston](https://www.npmjs.com/package/winston) for log any activity that happen inside backend service
+- [morgan](https://www.npmjs.com/package/morgan) and [winston](https://www.npmjs.com/package/winston) for logging any activity that happens inside the backend service

 #### Backend Folder Structure